Evidence Before Argument

 The services page explains how the work applies in practice.

-dAIsy maintains public provenance and decision receipts for that reason.
+dAIsy and Mind-Mesh maintain public provenance and decision receipts for that reason, while Scout is represented through dated deployment records.
 The receipts do not expose source code.
-They establish public, dated checkpoints for independent verification.
-They show selected capability milestones, tagged versions, commit hashes, author dates, commit dates, and subjects.
+They preserve selected capability milestones, tagged versions, commit hashes, author dates, commit dates, and subjects.

 They document when capabilities existed, not merely when someone later described them.